LibraryCarpentry/lc-git/episodes/03-sharing.md

 ## Create a repository on GitHub

-When we have logged in to GitHub, we can create a new repository by clicking the **+** icon in the upper-right corner of any page then selecting **New repository**.
+Once we have logged in to GitHub, we can create a new repository by clicking the **+** icon in the upper-right corner of any page then selecting **New repository**.
 Let's do this now.

 ![The GitHub website top navigation with the 'add new ...' button. ](../fig/github-repo-new.png)